Executive Vice President, Real Estate BrokerView Listings

 Prior to joining Savills, Erik was an Executive Vice President of the Industrial Real Estate Services Group at Jones Lang LaSalle (JLL) in Montreal and a member of JLL’s Supply Chain Logistics Group.
 Erik has over 37 years of commercial real estate experience in Montreal and Canada, having provided advisory services to over 1,000 tenants, owners and investors throughout his career.
 Erik’s strengths include multi-market corporate strategy, negotiation, site selection/disposition work, sale-leaseback, and build-to-suit projects.
 Prior to joining JLL, Erik was Senior Vice President with DTZ Barnicke in Montreal.

-In addition to Thirty-One (31) years in Commercial Brokerage, Erik spent three years working as Senior Vice-President of Construction and Development with Reliance Construction, one of Québec’s largest commercial contractors.
-This experience has been invaluable in situations involving land development, building re-development and in design build projects.
+In addition to his extensive experience in brokerage, Erik spent three years working as Senior Vice-President of Construction and Development with a large Canadian contractor and developer.
+This experience has been invaluable in situations involving land development, building redevelopment and design-build projects.